HeleJ/quiz-game-about-Estonia/README.md

 ![result-box](documentation/result-box.png)

-* Result box consists icon - a trophy, text in the middle, and buttons for replay or quit options
+* Result box consists of icon - a trophy, text in the middle, and buttons for replay or quit options

 ## Future Features